Small Business HQ

 5. Not getting adequate space to learn: If you don’t provide your employees with adequate time to learn the CRM system, they won’t adapt to it.

-Selecting the right CRM tool for your company can be a challenge.
+Selecting the right CRM solution for your company can be a challenge.
 There are several factors you need to consider before picking an off-the-shelf CRM tool.

 1. Can it integrate with your existing marketing technology infrastructure?